"And this is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent," (John 17:3).

 - Does this verse mean that Jesus is not good?
-Jesus said only God was good.
+Jesus said that only God was good.
 Then, if we use the Jehovah's Witness logic, Jesus is not good.
 Of course, that doesn't make any sense.

-- I, even I, am the Lord [YHWH}; And there is no savior besides Me," (Isaiah 43:11).
+- "I, even I, am the Lord [YHWH]; And there is no savior besides Me," (Isaiah 43:11).

 - We know that Jesus is the Savior.
 Again, according to Witness logic, Jesus could not be the Savior since the Bible tells us that YHWH is the only Savior.